West Bromwich

 Initially a rural village, West Bromwich's growth corresponded with that of the Industrial Revolution, owing to the area's natural richness in ironstone and coal, as well as its proximity to canals and railway branches.
 It led to the town becoming a centre for coal mining, brick making, the iron industry and metal trades such as nails, springs and guns.
-The town's primary economy developed into engineering, manufacturing and the automotive industry through the early 20th century.
+The town's primary economy developed into the engineering, manufacturing and the automotive industry through the early 20th century.
 During the Second World War, West Bromwich experienced bombing from the German Luftwaffe.
 It also suffered heavily during recessions in the mid 1970s, early 1980s and late 2000s.

 The town is known for its football club West Bromwich Albion, who have played in the town since the club's formation in 1878.
 It is also home to parts of Sandwell Valley Country Park and Sandwell Valley RSPB nature reserve.

 History

 Origin and etymology

 West Bromwich was first mentioned as Bromwic ('broom village') in the Domesday Book of 1086.
 It is believed that it may have originally been part of the Handsworth parish.
 A Benedictine priory existed in West Bromwich from the 12th century around which the settlement of Broomwich Heath grew.
 In 1727, the town became a stop on the coaching road between London and Shrewsbury and the beginning of its growth dates from this time.
 The prefix 'West' serves to distinguish it from the village of Castle Bromwich, around 8 mi to the east on the other side of Birmingham.